Research Staff

 Nils Johnson

-Dr. Nils Johnson is a Principal Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.
+Dr. Nils Johnson is a Technical Executive in the Energy Systems and Climate Analysis Group at EPRI.
 He applies expertise in techno-economic analysis, operations research, and geographic information systems (GIS) to identify insights and strategies for long-term energy system transitions.
 His current research areas include assessing the roles of emerging technologies, such as renewables, energy storage, and carbon capture and sequestration (CCS), understanding the implications of state and federal policies for energy transitions, and exploring opportunities for demand-side management (DSM).
 He also leads ongoing modeling efforts in several countries in Asia.

 Before joining EPRI, he worked in the Energy Program at the International Institute for Applied Systems Analysis (IIASA) in Austria.
 At IIASA, Dr. Johnson examined the implications of delayed climate policy for energy transitions, renewable energy integration challenges, and integrated strategies for managing water, energy, and land resources.